Main Essay Introduction

 - With a loanable funds market such unfortunate consequence could be avoided; ideally savers could transfer $D cash money to dissavers and in exchange savers could receive a promise to be paid back in the future.
 Dissavers would gain $D in cash, and have $D additional in debt.
 Transactional cash for producing GDP would be restored to its original amount.
 This would unfortunately add $D total debt to an economy, and also add a small interest flow from debtor to saver–but which is necessary to persuade the “saver” to loan the extra cash.

 - But quite possibly the amount transferred by loanable funds would be insufficient because savers transferred less than $D, which would still leave some “saved” cash funds remaining in non transactional form.
 In that case there could be other options provided by the “countervailing institution” of government fiscal policy or taxation.
 The government could make up the difference from the loanable funds market by purchasing an extra amount that was necessary to purchase of all extra goods.
-Government would then equalize aggregate supply and demand, by taking cash from savers and as role of “dissaver” to provide demand by spending it for public goods, which would enable consumption of all the extra goods/services produced by the savers.
-There are two ways: Fiscal policy: Sell treasury bonds to recapture “saved” money from sold bonds and use it to consume goods/services for public use, which would transform non transactional cash back to transactional form.
+Government would then equalize aggregate supply and demand, by taking cash from savers and play the role of “dissaver” to provide demand by spending it for public goods, which ideally would enable consumption of all the extra goods/services produced by the savers.
+There are two such ways: Fiscal policy: Sell treasury bonds to recapture “saved” money from sold bonds and use it to consume goods/services for public use, which would transform non transactional cash back to transactional form.
 Tax policy: Collect taxes from savers, which would be spent for public goods/services, which has the advantage of not leaving a future obligation to return public debt back to cash.
-However to be effective for this purpose, tax would need to source non transactional money, such as taxing wealth or high income individuals.
+However to be effective for this purpose, tax needs to source non transactional money, such as taxing wealth or high income individuals.
 A misuse of this policy is to use general tax money which may be a mixture of transactional and non transactional cash to reduce taxes for the rich which likely would be saved, and therefore counterproductive.

 - The above nine steps show how transactional cash can be re balanced to where it was one year ago.
 However, if monetary velocity has become very low, as it presently is, and if low employment is apparent, government could usefully increase spending more than where it was a year ago, to increase demand and GDP.
 This is a longer story which is told in the longer macroeconomic essay.